8.2 - Paternity

 Overview

 Paternity establishment is the legal determination of fatherhood for a child born out of wedlock.
-In order to best serve Wyoming CSE Program customers, paternity should always be established for children born out of wedlock.
+In order to best serve Wyoming Child Support Program (CSP) customers, paternity should always be established for children born out of wedlock.
 Even if child and medical support are not at issue because the parents live together, paternity should be established for the following important reasons:

-In the Wyoming CSE Program, paternity may be established in one of the following ways:
+In the Wyoming CSP, paternity may be established in one of the following ways:

 1) Unrebutted presumption of paternity (See 8.2.1 Paternity - Presumption for details);